Tag: Laurie Winslow Sargent

 The Tragedy of Henry Diddoh: a 1950s Frankenstein-ish story in Reawakened Worlds

-In John Hayden Howard‘s vintage sci-fi anthology, Reawakened Worlds, Vol One (WildBlue Press, 2023) Henry and Hank share an strange and untenable bond.
+In John Hayden Howard‘s vintage sci-fi anthology Reawakened Worlds, Vol One–now re-titled GREMMIE’S REEF, Henry and Hank share a strange and untenable bond.

-This novelette by John Hayden Howard, written in 1951, kicks off the Reawakened Worlds series with a bang.
+This novelette by John Hayden Howard, written in 1951, kicks off this collection of stories with a bang.
 Or I should say, with a headset.

-Here’s the gist of the Diddoh story (the first of eight stories in the book):
+Here’s the gist of the Diddoh story (the first of eight stories in the Gremmie’s Reef :

 Henry is a professor, leading an extremely predictable and somewhat boring life.
 He’s considering a few life-changing options.
 Suddenly a third, more macabre choice presents itself: